cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/rstudio.rst

 Please make sure that you are entering your username in the short form and that you have been added as a member of the ``SRV-esrumcont-users`` group (see above).
-If the problem persists, please :ref:`page_contact` us for assistance.
+If the problem persists, please :ref:`p_contact` us for assistance.

 RStudio: Logging in takes a very long time
 ==========================================